 Our well-suited residential rehab facilities, located in London and the Cotswolds, have everything you could possibly need to go through drug withdrawal as easily and comfortably as possible and receive top-notch primary care from compassionate and understanding addiction specialists.

-If you or a loved one are struggling with pregabalin (or other substance) addiction, please reach out to us at 0808 258 2350 or directly through our portal.
+If you or a loved one are struggling with pregabalin (or other substance) addiction, please reach out to us.
 We are confident that Gladstones Clinic has what it takes to be your long-term, once-and-for-all partner in recovery.

 Addiction-SSA.
 “Misuse and Abuse of Pregabalin “Current Issues in Prescription and Over the Counter Medicine Abuse, Misuse and Dependence. .””
 Society for the Study of Addiction, 9 November 2018, https://www.addiction-ssa.org/images/uploads/Van_HoutMC_Pregabalin_And_Gabapentin_1230_Fri_9_Nov_2018.pdf.
 Accessed 2 August 2023.